wmbenedetto/examplify/README.md

 examplify
 =========

-**examplify** is a jQuery plugin for turning live JavaScript scripts into working in-page code examples.
+**examplify** is a jQuery plugin for turning live JavaScript into working in-page code examples.

 ## Introduction